๐ฟ๏ธ Digital Crate Digging

 ๐ฆ๏ธ Crates

 When digging record crates, it is important to consider which crates to dig in, as they determine what kinds of music you are going to find.
-Streaming services are the modern day equivalent of record crates, and they each differ from one another.
-From my experience, there are two important differences:
+Streaming services are the modern-day equivalent of record crates, and they each differ from one another.
+From my experience, two factors matter:

 - Sound quality